cafeibit/Hadoop-Spark-Data-Engineering/README.md

   * <b>Cassandra</b> is a scalable, NoSQL database designed to have no single point of failure.

 * In the Analyze Process/Pipelines stage<br>
-  * <b>Airflow</b> has a modular architecture and uses uses a message queue to orchestrate an arbitrary number of workers, ready to scale to infinity.
+  * <b>Airflow</b> has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers, ready to scale to infinity.
   * Airflow pipelines are defined in Python, allowing for dynamic pipeline generation.
 This allows for writing code that instantiates pipelines dynamically.
   * Easily define your own operators and extend libraries to fit the level of abstraction that suits your environment.
   * Airflow pipelines are lean and explicit.
 Parametrization is built into its core using the powerful Jinja templating engine.